-The Truth About Kyra Sedgwick and Kevin Bacon's 30-Year Marriage
+The Truth About Kyra Sedgwick and Kevin Bacon's Enduring 32-Year Marriage - E!
+Online

 Thumbing their nose at the idea that couples shouldn't work together, the pair seem most content when they're doing just that, co-starring in Pyrates, Murder in the First, Loverboy, The Woodsman and more and even taking a stab at directing each other—an idea that sounds rife for conflict but suits them just fine.

 But, as one might expect from a lasting relationship between two in-demand actors, they've also learned how to cope when projects keep them thousands of miles apart.
 It was Bacon, after all, who convinced his bride to accept one of her more career-defining gigs as strong-willed deputy police chief Brenda Leigh Johnson in TNT's The Closer, even though it meant spending six months out of the year in L.A., a prospect that simply crushed her.
-(A suggested move to the West Coast was shot down by the kids, teens at the time, within seconds.)
+(A suggested move to the West Coast was shot down by their then-teenagers within seconds.)

-To assuage her fears, Bacon even offered to take a year off from his own career to make sure all remained quiet on the home front and they worked out a schedule that found her flying back home every other weekend.
+To assuage her fears, Bacon even offered to take a year off from his own career to make sure all remained quiet on the home front and they worked out a schedule that found her flying back East every other weekend.
 Still, she said, "It was heartbreaking.
 Half of me was in New York and half of me was in California.
 I missed stuff—events, performances—but we kept trusting that it was going to be okay.
 The good news is that Kevin was working less, and he was home during almost the entire school year.
 But it was really, really hard."

 Bacon was also the one who let her know it was okay to be done after six long seasons of a cross-country commute.
 Her decision coming just a few years after they lost millions in disgraced stockbroker Bernie Madoff's elaborate Ponzi scheme, "Originally I thought it was irresponsible to leave," she told Redbook.
 "I thought I should do another season.
-One night Kevin and I were talking about it, and he must have sensed my ambivalence, because he said, "What about, just for tonight, you decide that you don't want to do another year?"
+One night Kevin and I were talking about it, and he must have sensed my ambivalence, because he said, 'What about, just for tonight, you decide that you don't want to do another year?'
 And I realized that I felt so responsible for everybody else—people count on you for employment.
 That was weighing on me so much."

-All my love to the one I lean on today and every day. @kikkosedg

-Somewhat ironically, she returned home to a fairly empty nest, their children having flown the coop as young adults tend to do.
-And while the though of having fewer voices at their nightly dinners brought on the expected amount of wistfulness—"It's like this job that you really love doing, like your number one job, and suddenly you're downsized," she told Good Housekeeping.
-"If you do your job right, they leave,"—it also meant more time with her man.
+Somewhat ironically, she returned home to a fairly empty nest, their children having flown the coop to begin their own careers.
+And while the thought of having fewer voices at their nightly dinners brought on the expected amount of wistfulness—"It's like this job that you really love doing, like your number one job, and suddenly you're downsized," she told Good Housekeeping.
+"If you do your job right, they leave"—it also meant more time with her man.
 "There's a lot more walking around the house naked," she admitted.

-It's that cheeky passion that's helped pull them through the tough times, including, of course, that devastating day in 2008 when they learned the nest egg they'd been building together for two decades was all but gone thanks to Madoff's devious dealings.
+It's that cheeky passion that's helped pull them through the tough times, including, of course, that devastating day in 2008 when they learned the nest egg they'd been building together for two decades was all but gone thanks to Madoff's deception.

 "When it first happened, Kevin and I talked about it," she told Redbook.
 "And we were like, 'We're not money people—we didn't get into this business for that.'"
-(Indeed, they're much more motivated by the opportunity to make a difference, say, through Sedgwick's work with the Natural Resources Defense Council, their joint efforts for the Food Bank for New York City and Bacon's clever Six Degrees charity, a riff on the popular parlor game that as the website explains, enables "people to become celebrities for their own causes.")
+(Indeed, they're much more motivated by the opportunity to make a difference, say, through Sedgwick's work with the Natural Resources Defense Council, their joint efforts for the Food Bank for New York City and Bacon's cleverly named Six Degrees charity, a riff on the popular parlor game that as the website explains, enables "people to become celebrities for their own causes.")

-And while they were understandably upset, at the situation, at Madoff, a person Sedgwick has labeled "a sick man," they never once though to turn on each other.
+And while they were understandably upset—at the situation, at Madoff, a person Sedgwick has labeled "a sick man"—they never once though to turn on each other.
 "I don't think there was a moment where it was like, that thing happened and then we got pissed at each other.
 It was sort of the opposite," Bacon recalled during a sit-down with GQ editor-at-large Michael Hainey at the GQ+A Powered by Montblanc.
 "We kind of went, 'Holy s--t.
 Let's...I don't know.
 Let's have sex or something.
 It's free!'"

 So consider that tip one in the Bacon school of how not to fight with your wife.
-It's advice that goes right along with don't sweat the dumb things, like their discovery on PBS' Finding Your Roots that they're distant, super distant cousins.
+It's advice that goes right along with don't sweat the dumb things, like their discovery on PBS' Finding Your Roots that they're distant, distant, super distant cousins.
 "I figured I was going to be related to Kevin Bacon—I mean, most white people are related, ultimately," she joked at the 2017 Television Critics Association's summer press tour.

-Fundamentally, though, it's about keeping tiffs brief ("We're not one of those volatile, mercurial couples," noted Sedgwick.
-"We get cranky, but our fights usually don't last very long, and they're rare,") and going about them, Bacon explained to Good Housekeeping, "in a way that we can walk away from—and don't cause damage that's irreparable."
+Fundamentally, though, it's about keeping any tiffs brief ("We're not one of those volatile, mercurial couples," noted Sedgwick.
+"We get cranky, but our fights usually don't last very long, and they're rare") and going about them, Bacon explained to Good Housekeeping, "in a way that we can walk away from—and don't cause damage that's irreparable."

-Because three decades deep—and three years after Bacon proved he's still working to charm the pants off his wife, dedicating a series of Instagram posts to their marriage that had lasted, at that point, 9,855 amazing days—they feel pretty confident in the commitment they've made.
+Because more than three decades deep—and five years after Bacon proved he's still working to charm the pants off his wife, dedicating a series of Instagram posts to their marriage that had lasted, at that point, 9,855 amazing days—they feel pretty confident in the commitment they've made.
 And they know that whatever conflict they may face in the moment, eventually, it will fade.

 "We always knew that we were each other's 'one,'" Sedgwick told Redbook.
 "Both of us knew this was forever and we were going to work it out no matter what happens, so when we fight, it's not so scary.
 You can't be honest with someone if you think that they are going to leave."
+(Fittingly, they've come up with a set of rules for their current quarantine situation: slippers are allowed, but Bacon must always wear pants and the bed gets made every morning no matter what.)

-So when you commit to forever, you should really be committing to forever.
-It's as simple—and at the same time as terribly difficult—as that.
+Basically, the way they see it is when you commit to forever, you should really be committing to forever.
+It's as simple—and at the same time, terribly difficult—as that.

 That basic tenet that's held them together all of these years is so why-didn't-everyone-else-think-of-that obvious that it does irk her when people ask for advice.
 Why should people treat them as some sort of marriage savants when all they're doing is following through with those vows they made back on that September day?